NHMDenmark/Mass-Digitizer/README.md

 ![This is an image](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/docs/appCAP.png?raw=true)

 ### Installation
 Installation is done using a setup file that will ensure all dependencies are in place.
 The installer will also add a clean local database for registering entries in a "DaSSCo" folder under the user's documents folder.
 Be mindful to backup the database file upon reinstallation, so it is not overwritten and and data in it erased.
-**Please be aware that the App needs 'elevated access rights' to install properly**
+FOR PC users: **Please be aware that the App needs 'elevated access rights' to install properly**.
+Simply type 'admin' into the lower left corner search field and the 'Administrator access' app will be at the top.

 Downloads:
 (https://github.com/NHMDenmark/DaSSCo/releases/)